panostelonis/piggame/README.md

 - A player looses his ENTIRE score when he rolls two 6 in a row.
 After that, it's the next player's turn.
 - Players can set the winning score, so that they can change the predefined score of 100.

 Also added some statistics and will add a computer mode where the player will be able to play against the computer, predefining the difficulty too.
+Will add too, the ability to play the game by keyboard instead of mouse.

+Finally will upload online the game to be easily accessible.

+Enjoy!